AndyisCodingMate/FanSync/README.md

 5. **Eden AI Integration**:
    * Verify that Eden AI API keys are valid.
    * Check logs for errors during file uploads or status polling.
-6.

-This README provides all necessary steps to set up and run your Fansync application successfully\!
-This Markdown file will render correctly on GitHub with proper formatting for headings (`#`), code blocks (triple backticks), and lists (`-`, `1.`).